-those obstacles will be the key to further ensure for the years to come.
+those obstacles will be the key to further ensure FDI inflow for the years to come.

-SIEPRIME MORTGAGE CRISIS: DRECT, FEW IF ANY INDIRECT NEGATIVE EFFECTS announced by US and also Western European connection with the US subprime crisis (Mercently announced an additional write off of USD in top of USD 4.5 bn announced in early October.
-We was the highest write off reported by US banks.
-Was more than USD 6 bn as well for the third shows the extent of the problem and explains why are actional financial market has yet to fully recoverd the burst in the US real estate bubble.
+SIEPRIME MORTGAGE CRISIS: DIRECT, FEW IF ANY INDIRECT NEGATIVE EFFECTS announced by US and also Western European in connection with the US subprime crisis (Mermecently announced an additional write off of USD top of USD 4.5 bn announced in early October.

+Was was the highest write off reported by US banks.

+Was more than USD 6 bn as well for the third

+Shows the extent of the problem and explains why

+Medical market has yet to fully recoverd

+The Furst in the US real estate bubble.